I went in search of my family roots in Slovenia and met a self-proclaimed knight who could be a distant cousin.

 A short distance away, we were welcomed to Sunday dinner by 82-year-old Stefania, Matjaž’s mother.
 Key to this unforgettable meal is the word “domača” — homemade, beginning with a toast of strawberry liquor.

-I recognized many of the dishes I enjoyed while growing up, including goveja juha (beef soup) and potica for dessert.
+I recognized many of the traditional Slovenian dishes I enjoyed while growing up, including goveja juha (beef soup) and potica for dessert.
 And plenty of homemade cviček, a low-alcohol Slovenian mix of red and white wine.
 I’ve had these same dishes cooked by TV chefs in fancy Slovene restaurants, but food is always better when it is made with love by a “babica.”
 Having never known my own Slovene grandmother, I was in tears by the time we exchanged hugs.

 Then, it was back on the road to Trebanjski Vrh, another tiny farming settlement (population 43).
 Along the way, Matjaž pointed out houses that had some connection to the family.
 We pulled over to meet another possible cousin, Darko Anžur.
 In the graveyard surrounding the Church of St. Jernej, Matjaž pulled back the bushes to reveal the grave of a possible common ancestor: Janez Anžur, born in 1859.

 We finished the evening with one of Matjaž’s uncles.
 Eighty-five year old Stanislav Anžur and his charming wife Justina insisted we drink more homemade cviček and taste homemade pršut as we discussed our family tree.
 It will take more research to determine the exact connections, but one similarity was unmistakable.
 Stanislav looked at me with the same brilliant blue eyes as my Slovene-American father, Ed Anzur.

 Finding Your Ancestors in Slovenia